Mandan edges third-ranked Century

 The first games of the season for Century and Mandan could not have been more different, with the Patriots winning a shootout with the Packers of West Fargo and Mandan losing a defensive battle against Fargo Davies.

-Mandan brought that same defense to bear on the Patriots Friday evening, and it held off third-ranked Century just enough for a 26-23 win at Starion Sports Complex.
+Mandan brought that same defense to bear on the Patriots on Sept.
+1, and it held off third-ranked Century just enough for a 26-23 win at Starion Sports Complex.

 "Our effort throughout practice, throughout the first game, throughout this game, was very high," Mandan head coach Todd Sheldon said.
 "I have no complaints about our effort level.
 Our mental sharpness, particularly on offense and special teams, has not been great and wasn't great tonight, but we bounced back from it and made the plays we needed to make."